TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 - Note1: Since building a docker image just needs docker, you could do this step on any system that has docker installed -- it doesn't have to on a Ubuntu 22.04 and it doesn't need ROS2 neither.

-- Note2: The builder image is multi-platform and can be created on an amd64 machine (e.g., Intel and AMD CPUs) or an arm64 machine (e.g., Raspberry Pi 4B and Nvidia Jetson Orin).
+- Note2: The builder image can be created on an amd64 machine (e.g., Intel and AMD CPUs) or an arm64 machine (e.g., Raspberry Pi 4B and Nvidia Jetson Orin).
+Docker will automatically select the correct platform variant based on the host's architecture.

 Alternative builds:
 ``` bash